- Off road parking

 Mostly ground floor.
-Two bedrooms: 1 x mezzanine double, 1 x ground floor twin.
-Ground floor bathroom with bath, shower over, basin and WC.
-Open-plan living area with fitted kitchen, dining area, sitting area with electric fire and small conservatory.
+Two bedrooms: 1 x mezzanine double, 1 x twin.
+Bathroom with bath, shower over, basin and WC.
+Open plan living area with kitchen, dining area, sitting area with electric fire and small conservatory.

-- Electric cooker, microwave, fridge/freezer, use of shared washing machine, TV with Freeview, DVD
+- Electric oven and hob, microwave, fridge/freezer, use of shared washing machine, TV with Freeview, DVD

 - Bed linen and towels inc. in rent